 There are three main players in this story: One is Southern-California based aspiring model Paris Dunn — who goes by the stage name Paris Dylan.
 She is said to have enjoyed chatting with pro basketball players through social media.

 The third is Shelly Chartier -- a young Canadian woman from the remote town of Easterville, Manitoba -- who catfished Dunn and Andersen.
 Cartier set up fake accounts for Andersen and Dunn then sneaked into Dunn's direct messages with a fake Andersen account.
 She did the same to Andersen from a fake Dunn account.

-In reality, they were both communicating with Chartier who could manipulate responses however she wanted.
+In reality, they were both communicating with Chartier, who manipulated responses however she wanted.